Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Results

 When citizens went to look for more information, they indeed often concluded that the information provided was either too hard to understand or too general, vague, ambiguous, misleading, and disguised.\footnote{~785; 964; 1327; 1503; 1584; 1670; 1768; 1830; 1839; 1988; 1996; 2009; 2218; 2395; 2409; 2622; 2769; 2782; 2792} These also lack translations to other languages than English.\footnote{~2531} Some have tried to directly contact online advertisers for information.\footnote{~859; 1091} But often ``\textit{it is impossible for users to trace them}''.\footnote{~262; cf. also 1182} Therefore, transparency should be increased for allowing to identify who and which organizations are pushing the recommendations.\footnote{~2638} Although access to advertising profiles has been seen as important for data protection rights~\citep{Hildebrandt09}, according to many respondents, it is impossible to have a control over a profile generated for advertising.\footnote{~1074; 1126; 1201; 1208; 2414; 2630}

-Though, some have tried to exercise their data protection rights granted by the General Data Protection Regulation (GDPR).
+Though, some have tried to exercise their data protection rights granted by the GDPR.
 However, the results were often disappointing; ``\textit{data is never made available by companies displaying or producing recommendations, and is not available in GDPR requests}''.\footnote{~55; cf. also 840; 1190} Analogously, a citizen expressed disappointment about both platforms and data protection authorities after having dealt with a content deletion request with two authorities in two different countries without success.\footnote{~826} Furthermore, many people noted that the choices provided by some platforms did not make a difference; they still received personalized advertisements even though they had refused to give their consent.\footnote{~203; 740; 907; 1722; 1141; 2238} Using the choices merely meant that the same amount of ads was received but on slightly different topics.\footnote{~2379} In other words, violations of the GDPR have been widespread and these likely continue today.

 An important further point is that the ``why am I seeing this'' --type of functionality offered by some platforms was widely seen as insufficient for users, researchers, and public authorities to understand recommendations.\footnote{~266; 983; 1001; 1020; 1403; 1419; 2097} Though, unsurprisingly, a major industry lobby group stated the exact opposite.\footnote{~1063} However, it is the critical viewpoint that receives support from academic research; the transparency functionality of some platforms has indeed been concluded to be insufficient, misleading, incomplete, and vague~\citep{Andreou18}.
 The respondents also pointed out that the functionality provided by other platforms is seldom actually used by people, possibly due to the explicit reliance on deceptive user interface designs.\footnote{~1288; 1419} Usability issues have been recognized also in recent research~\citep{Armitage23}.
-This point was further raised by citizens; information is difficult or even impossible to access and it is too broad.\footnote{~1346; 2454; 2524; 2807}
+This point was further raised by citizens; information is difficult or even impossible to access and it is too broad.\footnote{~1346; 2454; 2524; 2807} All in all, the apparent lack of transparency is a key element in the general skepticism expressed by the respondents.